dangrossman/daterangepicker/README.md

 Additional options allow:
 * Custom callback handler called when the date range selection is made
 * Setting initial start and end dates for the calendars
+* Overriding all labels in the interface with localized text
 * Bounding the minimum and maximum selectable dates
-* Overriding all labels in the interface with localized text
 * Starting the calendar week on any day of week
 * Overriding the direction the dropdown expands (left/right of element it's attached to)
 * Setting the date format string for parsing and printing dates
 * Showing week numbers
+* Maximum selectable range (i.e. 3 days, 1 week, 12 months)
+* Month and year dropdowns

 Syntax for all the options can be found in the examples.html file.